sammachin/matter-handbook/content/SDK/_index.md

 The Matter Software Development Kit is a collection of tools to facilitate building  Matter devices and control applications.
 The SDK comprises of several different components to guide the development process.

+Detailed documentation for the SDK can be found [here](https://project-chip.github.io/connectedhomeip-doc/index.html)

 ### ZAP

 The ZAP tool is a GUI tool that is used to generate a .zap file which describes the endpoint composition of your device, and the clusters that are on it along with their attributes, commands, features, etc.